Finding En-Courage-ment for Performance based storytelling.

 Street Performance in India:

 Streets are public spaces, thousands of people pass through it everyday.
 A piece of art on street has potential to start a conversation.
-But just about anything placed in public cann’t be called public art.
-If the audience of that art fails to find a connect with the piece then the art has failed its purpose.
+Just about anything placed in public can’t be called public art.
+If the audience of that art, fails to find a connect with the piece then the art has failed its purpose.
 The purpose of any art, in my opinion is to communicate, to start a conversation.

 Conversation is to keep company with, or to move together.
 In contemporary times, the art being created is the companion of time.
 My view is to see the Contemporary art as companion of time.
 Something that helps time to move forward by moving forward with it.